cyuxhtby/sol-course/HW05/README.md

 0xD3 0xC4 0x24 0xF6 0xB3 0xB9 SWAP6 0xBF CHAINID PUSH31
 0x212EC4C313F65365AEADF8E964736F6C634300080600330000000000000000 "
 ```
+### 1. Look at the init code above.
+When we do the CODECOPY operation, what are we overwriting?

+When we do the `CODECOPY` operation we are essentially overwriting the constructor's initialization code with the runtime code.
+So in this case, the consrtuctor bytcode is discarded and only the function logic remains in the contract storage onchain.

 ### 2. Could the answer to Q1 allow an optimisation ?

+Yes, this lets us know that a dense constructor will be costly in deployment while runtime costs will not be affected.
+This motivates deployers to optimize constructor code as much as possible.
+Also, since `value1` cannot be updated, it would make sense to make `value1` immutable as this moves `value1`'s data from storage to the bytecode itself, therefore removing the storage write cost of deployment.

 ### 3. Can you trigger a revert in the init code in Remix?

+Some ways to cause a revert in the constructor's initialization
+- add a revert()
+- add a require() that is not met
+- perform an invalid operation

 ### 4. Write some Yul to:
 - Add 0x07 to 0x08